by Nicole Berardoni M.D., Paul Lynch M.D., and Tory McJunkin M.D.

-An exciting aspect of this pain relief modality is that if successful a more long-term treatment option – Radiofrequency ablation of the medial branch can be employed.
+An exciting aspect of this pain relief modality is that, if it successful, a more long-term treatment option called radiofrequency ablation of the medial branch can be employed.

 Risks of Medial Branch Blocks

 With minimal risks, MBBs are considered an appropriate and safe non-surgical treatment for many patients who suffer from back and neck pain.
 The associated risks with this procedure involve misplacement of the needle.
 In order to prevent this problem, doctors at Arizona Pain Specialists use fluoroscopy to guide their needle.

 Potential complications associated with the procedure include bleeding, infection, and nerve damage.
 The other risks of the MBBs may be directly related to the medication injected.